ETCBC/dss/README.md

 This is **work in progress**.
 We will collect feedback for quite some time before we bump the version to 1.0 or higher.

+*   2019-06-11 Release 0.6, fixed the fact that the dotless shin was represented as sin, spotted by Oliver Glanz
 *   2019-05-20 Release 0.5,
     new
     [tests](https://nbviewer.jupyter.org/github/etcbc/dss/blob/master/programs/checks.ipynb).